-The foregoing sources indicate that abiogenesis is a disputed theory, and we have been unable to find any source that indicates that scientists have been able to create any form of life from inanimate (i.e., nonliving) matter.
-Therefore, there is no conclusive proof that even the simplest forms of life can be created solely from inanimate matter as a result of a completely random universal force such as nature.
+The foregoing sources indicate that abiogenesis is a disputed theory, and we have been unable to find any source which indicates that scientists have been able to create any form of life from inanimate (i.e., nonliving) matter.
+Therefore, there is no conclusive proof that even the simplest forms of life can be created solely from inanimate matter as a result of a completely random nebulous force such as nature.

 So, why are many people reluctant to believe that all life was created by God, rather than by nature or some other completely random universal force?